fksato/MNIST_number_sequence/README.md

 * numpy >= 1.16.4
 * pillow >= 6.1.0

-_All requirements will be met automatically when pip installed_
+_All requirements will be met automatically when pip/setup.py installed_

 ### Usage
 Loading MNIST dataset